llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

       debugging information entries, and should not be creating DWARF with ``DW_OP_call*`` to a ``DW_TAG_dwarf_procedure`` that does not have a ``DW_AT_location`` attribute.

+12. ``DW_OP_LLVM_call_frame_entry_reg`` *New*

+    ``DW_OP_LLVM_call_frame_entry_reg`` has a single unsigned LEB128 integer operand that is treated as a target architecture register number R.

+    It pushes a location description L that holds the value of register R on entry to the current subprogram as defined by the Call Frame Information (see :ref:`amdgpu-call-frame-information`).

+    *If there is no Call Frame Information defined, then the default rules for the target architecture are used.
+If the register rule is* undefined\ *, then the undefined location description is pushed.
+If the register rule is* same value\ *, then a register location description for R is pushed.*

 Undefined Location Descriptions
 ###############################